-The Packaging Manager will oversee final packaging and labeling of all products.
+The Packaging Manager will oversee final packaging and labeling of all harvest lots of dry leaves and flower.
 The Packaging Manager will record the RFID codes for each packaging run in the ITS, BMPs, and the physical packaging activity log as denoted in company SOPs.
 The Packaging Manager will store digital versions of all labels applied in BMPs as well.
 The Packaging Manager will also maintain a packaging activity log, which will include the time and date, packaging activities conducted, employees involved in packaging, and any irregularities during packaging, such as fire drills or equipment issues.